earthengine/namable_closures/README.md

-# Make Rust Closur Types Namable
+# Make Rust Closure Types Namable

 This crate provides some types and macros that can create closures which type is namable.